 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-The Cabinet Secretary for the Ministry of Energy, through Gazette Notice No. 2219 published on 12 March 2021, appointed a committee primarily assigned with the review and renegotiation of the existing power purchase agreements entered into between various independent power producers and the Kenya Power and Lighting Company Limited (KPLC) (the Standing Committee).
+The Cabinet Secretary for the Ministry of Energy, through Gazette Notice No. 2219 published on 12 March 2021, appointed a committee primarily assigned the review and renegotiation the existing power purchase agreements entered into between various independent power producers and the Kenya Power and Lighting Company Limited (KPLC) (the Standing Committee).

 The scope of the Standing Committee includes the following:

 Based on the above, it would appear that the Ministry of Energy intends to, among other things, review the existing framework relating to power purchase agreements and undertake the re-negotiation of the existing power purchase agreements and letters of support.
 This review has come amidst talks of a looming shift in the procurement of certain renewable energy projects i.e., from the FiT regime which provides for a fixed tariff to an energy auction system that will enable KPLC to procure electricity through a competitive bidding process from independent power producers at the lowest possible price.